DevExpress-Examples/out-of-maintenance-office-controls-performance-comparison-20_2-21_1/README.md

 # RichEdit and Spredsheet Controls Performance Comparison (v20.2 vs v21.1)

 You can use this repository to compare performance of RichEdit and Spreadsheet controls (v20.2 vs v21.1).
-Run the RibbonPerformanceComparison project and select a control to run benchmark.
+Run the RibbonPerformanceComparison project and select a control to run the benchmark.
 Note that we have used the **release** build configuration to measure controls' performance.

 After you have done benchmarks, refer to the following text files to get the results: